tarekkhaled/guestbook/server/README.md

 #### To start the Server (dev)
 ```
+create new .env file with these attr [DATABASE,PORT,JWTSECERT]
 cd /server
 yarn i || npm install (for first clone)
 yarn dev || npm start dev